dkarthe/webjeda-blog/_posts/2016-01-30-how-to-fetch-first-image-from-jekyll-post.md

 ## How to grab the first image?

 Here is the exact code mentioned in the answer.
 This will just give you a list of all the first images from all your posts.
 Make sure you do not have any other embedded video or flash(which has ```src``` attribute) file before your first image.
-This might result in wrong behaviour of the code.
+This might result in wrong behavior of the code.
 It may grab the video or some other file instead of the image.

 What I suggest is to have an image in the very beginning of the post like I have in my posts or at least after a paragraph.
 Make sure it is not too wide or way too tall.
 I keep most of my featured images in **800x500** ratio.
 {% include adsense-inside-post.html %}